jackiewoodall/tos-volumebullsbears/README.md

 **Buyers** and **Sellers** is an guestimation based upon the close of the candle relative to the total range of the candle.
 That is, this is **not** by any means a direct reflection of the actual number of units bought and sold.

+It is important to understand the underlying formulas for calculating what percentage of total volume compose of bulls and bears.
+These formulas use the corresponding price candle's high, low, opening, and closing prices:

+    %bulls = (close - low) / (high - low)
+    %bears = (high - close) / (high - low)

+The actual meaning of these numbers and how they can be best used for interpreting price action is left as a judgement call by the user.

 # Inputs and Options:

 By double clicking on one of the bars of the study, you can bring up its customization page.